 With nineteen feature-length films to his directorial name, plus a spate of production credits, and short films, Tim Burton is a giant of cinema, having worked consistently for thirty five years.
 His films are synonymous with emo types and alternative people everywhere but there’s also surprising variety.
 So, while his films divide between those who just see the design and nothing else, his work has depth and heart.
-So, we rank them from the worst to the best.
+So, here’s the best of Tim Burton, in full.

 19. DARK SHADOWS (2012)

-Not only boring but unable to decide what it is, Burton’s revamp of the campy old TV series doesn’t work for many reasons, and about eight of them are Johnny Depp’s painfully unfunny turn as a vampire who is awoken in the groove 60s to find his family’s fishing company in dire need of help.
+To start off the list, we have Dark Shadows.
+Not only boring, but unable to decide what it is, Burton’s revamp of the campy old TV series doesn’t work for many reasons, and about eight of them are Johnny Depp’s painfully unfunny turn as a vampire who is awoken in the groove 60s to find his family’s fishing company in dire need of help.
 The film has fewer jokes than the trailer promises and can’t decide if it’s actually an comedy film or a blood and guts horror.
 There’s nothing here for anyone, not even Burton fans, though Eva Green is clearly going for broke in spectacular fashion.

 18. PEE WEE’S BIG ADVENTURE (1985)

-The debut feature by Burton isn’t nearly as good as people remember.
+The directorial debut from Timothy Walter Burton isn’t nearly as good as people remember.
 It’s fine, even if the large shadow cast by weirdo Paul Reubens makes his idiotic man child hard to root for.
 Still, it has all the hallmarks that Burton’s films would come to encapsulate and is interesting to see that his usual stuff – including a hatred of fat people – would continue for years.

 17. ALICE IN WONDERLAND (2010)